IRS Forms

 What Form 1041‑V is and when you should use it

-Form 1041‑V is a one‑page voucher that accompanies a paper check or money order for a balance due on Form 1041.
+Form 1041‑V is a one‑page voucher that accompanies a paper check or money order for the balance due on Line 28 (Tax due) of Form 1041 – it is not used for estimated tax payments (those go with Form 1041‑ES) or extension payments (paid with Form 7004).
 If you are sending a physical payment, include the voucher.
 If you are paying electronically, skip it.
 That is the cleanest way to think about it.

 You can e‑file the return and still choose to mail a check.
 If you do that, include Form 1041‑V with the check so the IRS posts it to the right account and tax year.
 If you mail a check without the voucher, write the EIN, “Form 1041,” and the tax year clearly on the memo line and send it to the correct payment address, but understand you are giving the IRS one less cue to apply it fast.